 - How the fog machine will connect to the chiller.

 - Where the fog will exit.

-As heylawnguy has demonstrated, connecting your fog machine to the chiller can be as simple as cutting a hole in the container and placing your fog machine up to it.
-Or you can use other materials to create a better seal/connection between the fog machine and chiller.
+As the video creator demonstrates, connecting your fog machine to the chiller can be as simple as cutting a hole in the container and placing your fog machine up against it.
+You can also use other materials to create a better seal/connection between the fog machine and chiller.

 When designing the chilling area, keep in mind that you want to chill your fog as much as you can.
-You can keep it simple, like heylawnguy did, but if you have some extra supplies, I advise adding some obstructions for the fog, so the fog will have to travel around, instead of being able to go straight through the fog chiller.
+You can keep it simple, like in the video, but if you have some extra supplies, I advise that you add some obstructions for the fog.
+That way, the fog will have to travel around—instead of being able to go straight through—the fog chiller.
 Basically, you want to make it stay in the chiller longer, which will result in colder, lower fog.

-To the right is a video by MAKE.
-It demonstrates a pretty inexpensive fog chiller setup with the three pieces as described above:
+Above is another video that demonstrates a pretty inexpensive fog chiller setup with the three pieces described above: